 1. Microlearning Videos

-Videos are a good option when you have to explain a process or a procedure, working of complex equipment, or any skill that cannot be demonstrated in a classroom.
+Videos are a good option when you have to explain a process or a procedure, working with complex equipment, or any skill that cannot be demonstrated in a classroom.
 Instead of making your learners go through lengthy documents, you can go for microlearning videos.

 For instance, each microlearning video can cover one idea or objective such as assembling a product or troubling shooting equipment.
 These microlearning assets can be later clubbed into a curriculum, allowing learners to access them – in their preferred order – for refreshment.